 She was engrossed in the movie, which had English subtitles, and pretty soon, we were done watching the whole film.
 In the midst of the movie, she turned towards me and said,

 “I’m not watching this scene.”
 She turned her head side-ways from the screen.

 I glanced at the screen to see what was happening as I was multi-tasking with my job tasks.
 It was a birth scene.
 I smiled and told Nadine that it was okay to watch it.

 I nodded in approval.
 I knew that they wouldn’t cross the limits in the movie since I’d watched it earlier.

-I went back to my random tasks, and then heard her cry loudly,
+I went back to my work project and then heard her scream in protest.